-At the treatment centre, the certified addiction professional can diagnose the mental health condition caused by alcohol use disorder through the following symptoms.
+At the treatment centre, the certified addiction professional diagnoses the mental health condition caused by alcohol use disorder through the following symptoms;

 A major Depressive disorder is characterized by the following symptoms:

-A study in the NIH MedlinePlus Magazine Fall 2009 Issue explains that people who suffer from major depressive disorder spend around eight years of their lives trying to get a handle on the problem, and they struggle with the depression symptoms while coming up with their own methods of mitigating the risks.
+A study in the NIH MedlinePlus Magazine Fall 2009 Issue shows that suffering from a major depressive disorder requires around eight years to combat, and then further struggling with the depressive symptoms while coming up with methods of mitigating the risks.

-Sometimes, the self-help methods of treatment lead to alcohol addiction, alcohol abuse and alcohol induced depression.
-They turn to alcohol to numb the pain of the persistent depressive disorder.
+The self-help methods of treatment often lead to alcohol addiction, alcohol abuse and alcohol-induced depression.
+This is a result of dependence on alcohol in order to numb the pain of the persistent depressive disorder.

-This is therefore what causes the alcohol addiction, and it is not a healthy way of dealing with their problems.
-The depressed person should look for a better way of dealing with the major depressive disorder.
+This is how alcohol addiction arises, and it is not a healthy way of dealing with the problems.
+The depressed person is to therefore look for a better way of dealing with the major depressive disorder.

-Clinical depression is a medical condition that should be treated at an addiction treatment centre near you.
+Clinical depression is a medical condition that is treated at an addiction treatment centre.

-Take time to understand a loved one, do not rehash the mistakes they have made because of their addiction, and rather, find a treatment centre, with a certified addiction professional, who can provide the proper treatment to your loved one.
+It is good to take time to understand a loved one, and not rehash the mistakes made due to the addiction, but rather, find a treatment centre, with a certified addiction professional, that can provide proper and adequate treatment.

-Because of these feelings, people who have symptoms of depression tend to be distracted, sleep less, lose weight, feel hopeless and unable to interact with family.
-They need a lot of love.
+As a consequence of these feelings, those with symptoms of depression tend to be distracted, sleepless, lose weight, feel hopeless and unable to interact with family and therefore need lots of love.